 In addition to Bali, I recommend venturing over to the Nusa Islands.
 Nusa Penida has exploded on social media over the last few years, you have probably seen photos of Diamond and Kelingking Beach.
 Snorkeling in Nusa Penida was one of the best experiences I’ve ever had, however, I still prefer Nusa Lembongan and Ceningan.

-If you’re wondering where to stay instead, check out my ultimate two-week Bali itinerary here, it’s perfect for first-timers.
+If you’re wondering where to stay in Bali, check out my ultimate two-week Bali itinerary, it’s perfect for first-timers.

-You can read more about the best areas to stay in Bali here to find the right areas for you.
+You can read more about where to stay in Bali here to find the right areas for you.

 This is not specific to Bali, but the number one thing not to do anywhere is to travel without insurance.
 Accidents can happen everywhere, in Bali however, accidents happen quite frequently.
 Especially on the road and at the many tourist attractions that pop up all over the island.
 Safety standards are just not the same here as many of us are used to.